 \section{Conclusion and Future Work}

-In this work, results were presented for an energy trading Stackelberg game between the prosumers and the DR-aggregator.
-The existence of equilibrium strategies was proved and their general form was derived.
-The difficulties associated with deriving closed-form equilibrium strategies were shown and motivated an online learning algorithm for finding approximate game equilibria through decoupling of the Stackelberg game.
-Moreover, bounds to the true, unknown equilibrium utility values were derived via the Lipschitzian stability of the equilibrium solution to the perturbation of the parameter value.
-Experimental results utilizing California (CAISO) market prices and UC-Davis energy demands were presented.
-Future work includes observed limitations of this framework related to the choice of symmetric inconvenience functions for the prosumers, as well as market-wide studies on the diminishing marginal returns effect from large-scale deployment of DR-aggregators.
+In this work, an energy trading Stackelberg game mechanism between the prosumers and the DR-aggregator was designed to engage more distributed resources in the pathway to 2030 decarbonization and 2050 net-zero economy.
+The difficulties associated with deriving closed-form equilibrium solutions for market bidding motivated the decentralized, privacy-preserving, scalable learning algorithm for finding approximate game equilibria through the decoupling of the players' problems, outperforming less scalable MPEC solutions for Stackelberg games (bilevel programs).
+Moreover, bounds to the approximate equilibrium solution were derived via the stability to the parameter perturbation.
+Experimental results utilizing California market prices and demands were presented.

+Future work includes the incorporation of more detailed distributed load constraints in the prosumer's problem \cite{he2013engage, varlamis2022smart}.